 In each size, display only the information that’s directly related to the widget’s idea.
 In larger widgets, you can display more data — or more detailed visualizations of the data — but it’s crucial to stay focused on the widget’s idea.
 For example, the small Weather widget shows only the current temperature and weather conditions, and the day’s high and low temperature values for a location.
 The medium Weather widget shows the same data and adds a six-hour forecast.
 The large Weather widget also shows the same data, including the six-hour forecast, and adds the forecast for the next five days.

 Avoid creating a widget that does nothing but launch your app.
-People appreciate widgets because they provide instant access to meaningful content, not because they provide another way to open your app.
+People appreciate widgets because they provide instant access to meaningful content.
+A widget that behaves like an app icon offers no additional value and isn’t likely to remain on the user’s screen.

 Offer your widget in multiple sizes when doing so adds value.
-In general, avoid simply expanding a smaller widget's content to fill a larger area.
-It's more important to create one widget in a size that perfectly represents your idea than it is to provide the widget in all sizes.
+In general, avoid simply expanding a smaller widget’s content to fill a larger area.
+It’s more important to create one widget in the size that works best for the content you want to display than it is to provide the widget in all sizes.

 Prefer dynamic information that changes throughout the day.
 If a widget’s content never appears to change, people may not keep it in a prominent position.
 Although widgets don’t update from minute to minute, it’s important to find ways to keep their content fresh to invite frequent viewing.